 2. Parkes was nice to have.
 But Honeysuckle received and provided good quality TV pictures as instanced by the first step images.
 (Click here for some HSK images from the scan converter).
 Parkes was there to provide diverse back-up in case of communication problems.
 Such as the Lunar Module High Gain Antenna not working, or Honeysuckle's antenna/receiver system having problems.
 (The Apollo program made maximum use of "redundancy" where possible).
 There were no such problems.
 The slightly better quality TV picture eventually used from Parkes was a bonus.

 3. Parkes had no transmitter and so could not send commands or voice to the spacecraft.
 So "Parkes go for Command" as used in the movie is completely wrong and misleading.

 4. All Apollo communications - voice and data and command and TV - were processed within and via Honeysuckle, before or after going through one of the three antennae - Honeysuckle, Tidbinbilla, or Parkes.
 The only exception was Parkes TV.
 This was processed and selected in Sydney.
-Therefore all co-ordination between Houston and Australia was via Honeysuckle Creek (e.g. the Honeysuclke Audio above), except for Parkes TV.
+Therefore all co-ordination between Houston and Australia was via Honeysuckle Creek, except Parkes TV was co-ordinated in Sydney.

 Therefore Parkes did NOT speak directly to Houston.
 Such depictions in the movie are incorrect.